 And know the place for the first time.— T.S.
 Eliot, ‘Little Gidding’

 It is impossible, because all things are interrelated.
 I can hardly open my mouth to speak without feeling as though the sea burst its dams and overflowed.
-How then shall I express what my soul has received, and how can I put it down in a book?— Scholem (1946, 254)
+How then shall I express what my soul has received, and how can I put it down in a book?Of passing many sentences— Scholem (1946, 254)

 There are already enough names.